deficollective/defiscan/src/content/protocols/ethena/usde.md

 ## Upgradeability

 The minter role on the `USDe` contract is transferrable and the minting mechanism on the `USDe` contract itself is not protected by minting caps.
-By transferring the role to a malicious or compromised address, `USDe` holders would suffer losses through dilution and unbacked emission.
+By transferring the role to a malicious or compromised address, existing `USDe` holders would suffer losses through dilution and unbacked emission of `USDe`.

 Collateral funds transferred from the user into the Ethena protocol are sent to addresses labelled as custodian addresses.
 These addresses are EOAs.
-If the addresses are not set correctly or compromised, collateral deposited by users could be lost, which would lead to _loss of funds_.
+If the addresses are not set correctly or compromised, collateral deposited by users could be lost immediately and would lead to _loss of funds_.

 Users can be removed from the whitelist for minting and redeeming.
 If they are removed from the whitelist, they have to sell their `USDe` on the open market since they have no access to their deposited collateral which could result in the _loss of funds_ if the `USDe` price drops below the collateral value.